 The course is a survey of the intersection of American and Asian histories in Vietnam.
 It not only explores the Vietnamese contest of the war, but also identifies the reasons for United States involvement.
-The class analyzes the relationship of the war to the foreign policies of the Kennedy, Johnson, and Nixon administrations.
-Consideration is given to this foreign policy as a representative example of post-World War II United States globalism.
-In addition, the course examines the relationship of the war to domestic policy and the antiwar movement.
-It also considers the causes of defeat and the plight of the war's veterans.
-Finally, it assesses the lessons that were learned.
+The class analyzes the relationship of the war to the foreign policies of the Kennedy, Johnson, and Nixon admin-